auth0/auth0-PHP/README.md

 Using Organizations, you can:

-- Represent teams, business customers, partner companies, or any logical grouping of users that should have different ways of accessing your application, as organizations.
+- Represent teams, business customers, partner companies, or any logical grouping of users that should have different ways of accessing your application as organizations.
 - Manage their membership in a variety of ways, including user invitation.
 - Configure branded, federated login flows for each organization.
 - Implement role-based access control, such that users can have different roles when authenticating in the context of various organizations.